 These 6 Epic Mountains in Northern California Will Drop Your Jaw

 Northern California is not lacking when it comes to mountains and mountain ranges.
-Created by shifting of the earth’s tectonic plates or volcanic activity, a mountain is a glorious natural phenomenon.
+Created by the shifting of the earth’s tectonic plates, or volcanic activity, a mountain is a glorious natural phenomenon.
 To those of us who live in their shadows or play on their slopes, these mountains are as much a part of our home backdrop as the Pacific Ocean.
 Here are some epic NorCal mountains that will drop your jaw.